jozdk/notes/README.md

 ![Notes Login](documentation/notes_login_md.png)

 Notes requires you to log in with a username and password.
-Users can be added, updated, deleted, and more with a CLI (see below).
+Users can be added, updated, deleted, and more with a [CLI](#Users-CLI).

 ### Home Screen